MECHANICAL ENGINEERING (MEGN)

 MEGN536.
 COMPUTATIONAL BIOMECHANICS.
 3.0 Semester Hrs.

 Computational Biomechanics provides an introduction to the application of computer simulation to solve fundamental problems in biomechanics and bioengineering.
-Musculoskeletal biomechanics, joint kinematics, medical image reconstruction, hard and soft tissue modeling, and medical device design are considered in the context of a semester-long project to develop and evaluate an artificial knee implant.
+Musculoskeletal biomechanics, joint kinematics, medical image reconstruction, hard and soft tissue modeling, and medical device design are considered in the context biomechanical investigations and analyses, culminating in a final design project which requires utilization of the tools and skills learned during the course to design and analyze an assistive device.
 Leading commercial software tools are introduced with hands-on exercises.
-An emphasis is placed on understanding the limitations of the computer model as a predictive tool and the need for rigorous verification and validation of all modeling tasks.
+An emphasis is placed on understanding the advantages and limitations of the computational tools and the need for rigorous verification and validation of all modeling tasks.
 Clinical application of biomechanical modeling tools is highlighted and impact on patient quality of life is discussed.
 Prerequisite: MEGN330, MEGN324.

 View Course Learning Outcomes